SujataSaurabh/myPython/README.md

 # myPython
-I am learning python.
+I am a python beginner.
 This repository is a sequential steps of my Python progress